junwon1022/TU-Delft-CSE1105-OOP-Project/docs/feedback/git_assignment_feedbacks/junwonyoon.md

 #### Clean-up

-Grade: Fail
+Grade: Pass

-Feedback: The repository should not contain any branches apart from main/master.
+Feedback: The repository does not contain any branches apart from main/master.

 #### Assignment Completion

-Grade: Fail.
-One or more of the above criteria were failed.
-Please fix it until Friday evening of W4.
+Grade: Pass